 It’s easy to get lost in fun, catchy, to-the-point business domain names and stray too far from a domain name that actually identifies your business and conveys your business’s goals.

-But if you want to be found online, you should make sure that your business domain name makes sense with what your service and business is.
+But if you want to be found online, you should make sure that your business domain name makes sense with what your service and business are.

-Today, you can get business domain names with all kinds of extensions.
+Today, you can get business domain names with all kinds of extensions, a.k.a. top-level domains.

 Obviously, .com is the most popular choice for a domain extension—unless you’re working or starting a business in the tech world.
 It’s usually the most popular choice for a business domain name because it’s the most recognized and accessible brand.